 Who do you see as the key players in the Atlanta arts scene?

 I’m not sure what you mean, but key players in the Atlanta arts scene makes me think of wealthy and/or active board members of arts organizations and Coca-Cola foundations.
 Now who all these people are, I don’t know.
 I do know Marianne (Lambert) is on some boards, Lucinda Bunnen, but I think it’s where the money is.
-I think you might have thought I would talk about the arts and people who support the artists’ galleries, but that I do not believe is where it is.
+I think you might have thought I would talk about the arts and people who support the artists’ galleries, but I do not believe that is where it is.
 I have never known who the key players are.

 Who would you say was particularly influential while you had your gallery open in the fifties?